ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 : WebTransport data stream aborted because the associated WebTransport session has been closed.
 Also used to indicate that the endpoint is no longer reading from the CONNECT stream.

 Specification:

-: This document.

-Name:

-: WT_INVALID_CAPSULE

-Value:

-: 0x0d189ed4

-Description:

-: WebTransport session closed because an invalid capsule was received on the session.

-Specification: